HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Background and Motivations

-\textbf{Diversity in Computational Workloads.} The inference of LLMs involves diverse computational patterns, including memory-bound GEMV, compute-intensive GEMM operations, and nonlinear operations such as softmax, GELU, and LayerNorm.
-These operations exhibit varying demands in terms of memory bandwidth, storage capacity, and compute intensity.
+\textbf{Diversity in Computational Workloads.} Beyond the dichotomy of weight-intensive and latency-critical tasks in the decoding phase, the end-to-end LLM inference execution encompasses an even wider spectrum of computational patterns.
+First, the prefill phase relies on compute-intensive GEMM operations, where performance is bounded by arithmetic throughput rather than memory bandwidth.
+Second, lightweight operations such as GELU, LayerNorm, and ResAdd introduce element-wise workloads.
+These diverse operations exhibit varying demands in terms of memory bandwidth, storage capacity, and compute intensity.
 Consequently, adopting a homogeneous PIM architecture with a single memory technology proves insufficient.
 To mitigate this mismatch, a heterogeneous PIM architecture, integrating different memory technologies, is essential to concurrently satisfy the demands for high bandwidth, large storage capacity, and computational diversity, as shown in Fig.~\ref{fig1:PIM pyramid}.
-For example, SRAM-based PIM offers low-latency computation and high internal bandwidth but suffers from limited capacity; in contrast, DRAM or Flash-based PIM provides large storage but incurs longer access latencies and consumes more energy.
+For example, SRAM-based PIM offers low-latency computation and high internal bandwidth but suffers from limited capacity; in contrast, DRAM- or Flash-based PIM provides large storage but incurs longer access latencies and consumes more energy.
 Different tasks can be selectively assigned to the most suitable PIM domains based on their computational and memory characteristics.
 This strategic division improves resource utilization and load balancing.